Best Legal Intake Software for In-House Legal Teams (2026)

 Sandstone

 What sets Sandstone apart is the context layer.
 When a request arrives, Sandstone surfaces relevant business signals alongside it: deal stage, customer value, contract history, and organizational context.
-Lawyers see the full picture immediately instead of spending the first ten minutes figuring out why the request matters.
-AI-assisted playbooks apply institutional knowledge automatically, so responses stay consistent even as the team scales.
-The result is an intake system that doesn't just route work, it makes the work easier to do once it arrives.
+Lawyers see the full picture immediately, rather than spending the first ten minutes figuring out why the request matters.
+AI-assisted playbooks automatically apply institutional knowledge, so responses stay consistent even as the team scales.
+The result is a legal intake system that doesn't just route work — it makes the work easier to do once it arrives.

 Checkbox

-Checkbox is a no-code legal intake and triage platform aimed at legal ops teams that want flexibility.
-It is largely form-driven, with capabilities for custom intake workflows, matter tracking, and process mapping.
-It can work well for teams that are comfortable investing time in configuration and ongoing maintenance without engineering support.
+Checkbox is a no-code legal intake and triage platform aimed at teams that want flexibility in configuring their legal intake process.
+It offers custom intake workflows, AI text classification for triage, matter tracking, and native integrations with communication tools like Slack and Microsoft Teams.
+A strong fit for teams comfortable investing time in configuration upfront.

 ContractPodAi

-ContractPodAi is primarily a CLM platform with intake capabilities layered in.
-It is best suited to contract-heavy workflows, particularly for enterprise teams that want intake tied closely to contract execution.
+ContractPodAi is primarily a CLM platform with legal intake capabilities layered in.
+It's best suited to contract-heavy enterprise workflows where intake needs to connect directly to contract execution.
 For teams seeking a dedicated intake-first product, the CLM-centric approach may be more than is necessary.

 Tonkean